Holiday closures for the Bryan-College Station area

 Bryan Texas Utilities main office and payment drive-thru will be closed through Monday and Jan.
 3. Payments may be made at kiosks at H-E-B at Texas Avenue and Texas 21; H-E-B at 725 E. Villa Maria Road and the BTU office automated drive-through at 205 E. 28th St.

 The Bryan Animal Center will be open from noon to 4 p.m.
-Friday and Monday and closed Saturday and Sunday.
+Monday.

-Solid waste and bulk pick-ups will be collected on a normal schedule Friday and Monday, as well as Jan.
-3.
+Solid waste and bulk pick-ups will be collected on a normal schedule.

 Brazos County

-Brazos County offices, including the Brazos County Health District and Brazos County Tax Office, will be closed Friday and Monday.
+Brazos County offices, including the Brazos County Health District and Brazos County Tax Office, will be closed Monday.

 Bush Library

 The George H.W.
-Bush Presidential Library and museum is closed Christmas Day and New Year’s Day.
-The museum will close at noon on Christmas Eve and New Year’s Eve.
+Bush Presidential Library and museum is closed New Year’s Day.
+The museum will close at noon on New Year’s Eve.

 Schools